 According to the KPIs defined (2), you need to create an uptime management protocol so that you have a relevant call to action for any type of anomaly, enabling support for real-time crises.
 This protocol is dynamic and it must be enhanced by lessons learned from real events.
 The protocol is not only for when your user calls you when the system is down; it should have a proactive aspect to avoid expected issues and changes in the severity of new events that might occur.

 The common best practice is the three-tier model.

 Tier 1 – Your Network Operations Center (NOC) team.
 This team takes the calls and is able to remediate and respond to 60-80% of all support requests.
 The NOC team should handle events according to your uptime management protocol.
 Any exceptions should be escalated to tier 2.
 The NOC team is responsible for recording all events and actions taken while enhancing your uptime protocol.

 Tier 2 – Expert Support – System engineers that have the tools and permissions to dig in, check the logs, and take actions to solve configuration “heavy issues”.
 These engineers’ reports back to their “internal client”, the NOC team.

 Tier 3 – R&D or “Code Level Support” team.
-This tier handles escalations from tier 2 and maintain events and issues that happened due code bugs or even product definitions.
+This tier handles escalations from tier 2 and maintains events and issues that happened due to code bugs or even product definitions.

 5 – Tracking and Reports in two levels